acadet/wanderer-android/README.md

 ## Credits

 Icons from the Noun Project and IconMonstr.
+Some pictures are mines, others are from Unsplash.